Please note This is an Australian website

 The flowers also cut well, and a pot of blooms in mixed colours is one of the simplest and most cheerful flower arrangements.

-Being a member of the cabbage family, It attracts Cabbage Butterflies, and a few planted near your cabbages are very useful decoys.
-And it could almost certainly be used as a self-sown green manure.
+Being a member of the cabbage family, it attracts Cabbage Butterflies, and a few planted near your cabbages are very useful decoys.
+It could almost certainly be used as a self-sown green manure, and in some years the dried plants dry almost like pea-straw, & can be used as mulch.

 In post-war London, primary school children were encouraged to grow easy-to-care for plants.
 Each winter we were given a precious daffodil bulb to take home and plant in a pot, and each spring a packet of 3 nasturtium seeds.
 At flowering time, we brought our pots to school for a flower show, and certificates were awarded for the best blooms.
 Sometimes the daffodils let us down, but the nasturtiums never!